New Zealand Formula Pacific Race

 - March 77B (Danny Sullivan): Entered by March for Danny Sullivan in the 1978 New Zealand International series.
 Sold to Colin Giltrap and entered by him for Dave McMillan at Baypark Mar 1978 then for Larry Perkins in the 1978/79 series.
 Raced by Desiré Wilson in the Jan/Feb 1980 series then John Smith in Jan 1981.
 Sold to Ray Hanger (Australia) and used in the 1981 AF1 and Pacific series.
 Also raced at Shah Alam in October 1981.

-- Chevron B39 [39-77-07] (Keke Rosberg): New to Fred Opert Racing and raced in the Labatts Formula Atlantic Championship by Gregg Young as the team's #6 Valvoline entry.
-Retained by Fred Opert Racing for the 1978 New Zealand series, where it was Bobby Rahal's T car.
+- Chevron B39 [39-77-07] (Keke Rosberg): New to Fred Opert Racing and raced in the Labatts Formula Atlantic Championship by Gregg Young as the team's #6 Valvoline entry using Opert's usual pale blue bodywork.
+Young damaged the car at Trois-Rivières and raced one of the team's Ramada-liveried B39s at the final race at Québec City.
+Retained by Fred Opert Racing for the 1978 New Zealand series, where Jacques Laffite had been its intended driver but it ended up being used as a spare car for Keke Rosberg, still in pale blue bodywork.
 Sold to Peter Robinson (Madison, Wisconsin) and raced in SCCA Nationals and in a couple of Labatts Championship Pro races in 1978.
 He scored 19 points in Central Division in 1978.
 He was not seen in 1979, but reappeared with the car in Southwest Division in 1980, now as a member of Lone Star Region, and qualified for the Runoffs.
 He converted the car to Formula C for 1981, and retained it until 1984 at least, when it was advertised from Austin, TX.
 Subsequent history unknown, but some time around 2003, the car was acquired by Jeff Mckay (Tacoma, WA) from the estate of a collector in Texas.
 Mckay sold the car in 2004 to John Bradshaw (Manchester).
 Bradshaw found the tub was creased so had a new tub made by ex-Chevron fabricator Dennis Aldred at Motorsport Components in Bolton.
 After running the car in the Chevron 40th anniversary event at Oulton Park in August 2005, Bradshaw sold it to Sandy Watson, who raced it in European Historic F2 and HSCC Derek Bell Trophy from 2006 to 2009.
 Then sold to Roland Wiltschegg (Austria) who raced it from 2010 to 2013.

 - March 77B ["763-U3"] (Brett Riley): Brett Riley took delivery of a March 77B in December 1977 that is believed to have carried the chassis number 763-U3 when it arrived in New Zealand.
 Riley raced it in Formula Pacific in 1978, 1979 and 1980 before selling it to Tom Donovan who progressively modified it and ran it in hillclimbs as well as F/Pacific up to 1983.
 He then won the 1984 and 1985 NZ hillclimb championships running a 1800cc Cosworth engine in the car.
 It was sold to Stuart McChesney in 1985 and again used in hillclimbs.
 It then went to Kenny Smith around 1987 and then to John Mackinlay (Christchurch) around 1993 who restored it and raced it in historic racing 1994-1996.
 It passed to Garry Cliff (Magnum Motors, Christchurch) in November 1996 then Peter Finlay in Australia in August 1998 in exchange for a Reynard Formula Holden.
 It was sold to Kevin Miller in May 1999.
 Retained May 2003.